-Jeromy Carriere is a technical lead/manager with Google, leading its New York-based cluster management team, which develops core components of Google’s production infrastructure.
-Prior to Google, Jeromy was chief architect for the X.commerce business unit at eBay, where he was the technical lead for design and development of an “open commerce platform,” incorporating open source cloud, big data, and messaging technologies into a unified offering for merchants and developers.
+Jeromy Carriere is an engineering director at Facebook.
+Prior to Facebook, he was a technical lead/manager with Google, leading its New York-based cluster management team, which develops core components of Google’s production infrastructure.
+Jeromy was also chief architect for the X.commerce business unit at eBay, where he was the technical lead for design and development of an “open commerce platform,” incorporating open source cloud, big data, and messaging technologies into a unified offering for merchants and developers.
 Jeromy had a brief stint in the Platform/Cloud group at Yahoo!, where he played roles in the mobile, user platform and Hadoop teams.
 Before making the move (back) to Silicon Valley, Jeromy was the chief architect at Vistaprint, a fast-growing marketing services company.
 Jeromy was vice president, architecture at Fidelity Investments, a senior architect advisor at Microsoft, co-founder and chief technology officer at Kinitos, a chief architect for America Online, and co-founder and chief architect of Quack.com.
 Jeromy had previously worked at the Software Engineering Institute at Carnegie Mellon University, doing architecture research and analysis, and at Nortel Networks, as a software engineer.
 Jeromy earned his Bachelor’s of Mathematics in computer science from the University of Waterloo and flirted with PhD studies at Carnegie Mellon University.

 Hakan Erdogmus is an associate teaching professor of software engineering at Carnegie Mellon University’s (CMU’s) Silicon Valley Campus.
 Prior to joining CMU in October 2013, he was an independent consultant based in Ottawa, Canada, providing training in software process management and project finance.
 Hakan holds an adjunct faculty appointment at University of Calgary’s Department of Computer Science in Alberta, Canada.
 He has published and lectured extensively in his areas of specialization: economics of software engineering, value-based software engineering, agile software development, empirical studies of software engineering practices, and software process measurement and improvement.
 Hakan is a past editor in chief of IEEE Software and is currently an associate editor of the Journal of Empirical Software Engineering.
 He has been an Erasmus Mundus visiting scholar at Universidad Politécnica de Madrid, Spain, and is co-editor of two volumes, Advances in Software Engineering: Comprehension, Evaluation and Evolution and Value-Based Software Engineering, both published by Springer.
 He has helped organize numerous international conferences and workshops and served in over 50 program committees.
 Hakan received a PhD in telecommunications from INRS-Université du Québec (Montreal).
 He is a Senior Member of IEEE, a Golden Core member of IEEE Computer Society, a member of ACM, and a participant in International Software Engineering Research Network.

-Gregor Hohpe is the Chief IT Architect of Allianz SE.
+Gregor Hohpe is the technical director in Google Cloud’s office of the CTO.
 He is a frequent speaker on asynchronous messaging and service-oriented architectures and co-authored Enterprise Integration Patterns (Addison-Wesley).
 His mission is to make integration and distributed system development easier by harvesting common patterns and best practices from many different technologies.
 Contact him at www.eaipatterns.com.

 Toshiaki Kurokawa is an independent software engineer, author, translator, consultant, standards professional, and design thinker.
 He’s a member of the software engineering technology committee at JEITA, a Japanese industry association.
 For O’Reilly Japan, he has translated books on systems debugging; programming languages for C, C++, C#, Python, and R; algorithms; optimization; data sciences; statistics; and web scraping.
 He has written books on Lisp, Pascal, service design and design thinking, cloud computing, information systems, and software in general.
 Kurokawa is a standards advisor at the Japan Standards Association; chairs a committee on C#, CLI, and scripting languages at ITSCJ; and has engaged with the standards for Lisp, Prolog, C++, Java, ECMAScript, C#, CLI, and JSON.
 His relationship with AI goes back to the Fifth Generation Computer Systems project in the ’80s; he’s now on the RIETI committee on the impact of human-brain-style new AI.
 He studied computational mathematics at the University of Tokyo.
 Contact him at firstname.lastname@example.org.